 - Once you perfect how to use one properly it’ll be the gateway to exploring the coffee brewing culture.

 Percolators tend to be quite cheap, although there are models that are more expensive than others.
 Electric models are more expensive than the stovetop.
 Because they are automatic and contain expensive electronics.
 Steel percolators tend to cost more than aluminum.
 I would avoid aluminum altogether as the metal tends to taint the flavor of the coffee.
-Also when buying a stovetop percolator choose one with a glass top over a plastic one as it can withstand higher temperature and the steam can get quite hot.
+Also when buying a stovetop percolator choose one with a glass top over a plastic one as it can withstand higher temperatures and the steam can get quite hot.
 Based on this, my suggestion would be a steel stovetop model with a glass top.
 This is the best option as it will not affect the flavor of the coffee, can withstand a lot of heat, and you can easily control the temperature.
 You could also get an electric model if you like, but who doesn’t like the aesthetic of using an old-fashioned coffee brewer on a gas stove.

 If you are a fan of strong brews, the percolator is a good coffee brewing tool to on.
 You do not need the best coffee percolator to make a great cup of Joe but you do need to be mindful of the technique, especially the amount of time and heat being used in the brewing process.
 If you follow these instructions, then you are sure to make a great cup of coffee.
 If you are someone who is not a fan of strong coffee you will not enjoy the percolator and instead should opt for drip coffee.